Library

 • In North America, obesity is the most common preventable disease in dogs.
 Almost 50% of domestic dogs are overweight.
 Scientific evidence now reveals that fat tissue is biologically active; it secretes inflammatory hormones and creates oxidative stress on the body's tissues, both of which contribute to many diseases and decreased quality of life.
 Treating obesity as a chronic, low-level inflammatory condition is the new approach.

-• Some over-the-counter medications can be used in a pinch for short-term treatment of common ailments in dogs.
-Consult with your veterinarian before using any over-the-counter medication to determine the correct dose and ensure that they will not interact with other medications your dog is taking.
+• Some over-the-counter human medications can be used for common ailments in dogs, but you must consult your veterinarian before using them to determine the correct dose and to ensure they will not interact with other medications your dog is taking.
 Some medications are toxic.
-If the condition you are treating does not respond to treatment contact your veterinarian.
+If the condition you are treating does not respond to treatment, contact your veterinarian.

 • Obesity is the most common problem in cats in North America and leads to an increased risk of diabetes mellitus, heart disease, and several types of cancer.
 Extra body fat causes increased inflammation associated with osteoarthritis.
 Reducing inflammation and pain can help an overweight cat to regain activity, which in turn can lead to more appropriate weight loss.
 Obesity can be prevented or reversed when cat owners are aware of calorie intake, body condition, and improving movement or activity.

-• Obesity is a very common problem in cats due to too many calories in and not enough calories burned.
-Extra body fat causes increased inflammation in the body, worsening osteoarthritis.
-To prevent your cat from becoming obese, speak to your veterinarian about appropriate food for your cat's particular life stage.
-Including exercise in your cat's daily routine can help prevent or reverse obesity.
-Be aware or your cat's body condition and keep track of her weight.
+• Obesity is a common problem in cats.
+It results from too many calories being eaten and not enough calories being burned.
+Extra body fat causes increased inflammation in the body, worsening osteoarthritis and joint disease.
+To prevent your cat from becoming obese, speak to your veterinarian about your cat’s calorie needs and an appropriate food for your cat's life stage.
+Increasing your cat's daily activity can help prevent or reverse obesity.
+Be aware of your cat's body condition and keep track of her weight.

 • Obesity is the most common problem in dogs in North America and leads to an increased risk of diabetes mellitus, heart disease, and several types of cancer.
 Extra body fat causes increased inflammation associated with osteoarthritis.
 Reducing inflammation and pain can help an overweight dog to regain activity, which in turn can lead to more appropriate weight loss.
 Obesity can be prevented or reversed when dog owners are aware of calorie intake, body condition, and exercise.